 * Working with the school to ensure it delivers a good quality of education.

-* Setting the aims and policies of the school together with the headteacher.
+* Setting the aims and policies of the school together with the Head of School.

-* Agreeing the school budget together with the headteacher.
+* Agreeing the school budget together with the Head of School.

 * Monitoring and evaluating the work of the school.